Trout Power

 Genetic Analysis

-Our current focus is species specific to brook trout, and regionally specific to the Adirondack Park and other wild areas of New York State.
-Trout Power uses genetic analysis of fish tissue samples in order to document and potentially identify genetically unique brook trout.
+Our current focus is species specific to brook trout, and regionally specific to the Adirondack Park.
+Trout Power uses genetic analysis of fish tissue samples in order to document the genetic diversity of brook trout.
 Samples are collected from fish that are caught using fly rods and barbless hooks.
 Trout are handled using safe fish handling practices, kept in the water, and all fish are released.

-Since the inception of the genetic analysis project in 2016, Trout Power has caught and released over 500 brook trout and has documented hundreds of tissue samples.
-The tissue samples are compared to the 6 stocked strains that are stocked within NYS.
-To date, Trout Power has identified multiple possible genetically unique strains of brook trout.
+Since the inception of the genetic analysis project in 2016, Trout Power has caught and released hundreds of brook trout and has documented their tissue samples.
+The fin clip samples are compared to the 6 stocked strains that are stocked within NYS.

 Follow along